Sinterklaas treats and recipes

 Put the butter in a bowl and cream it with the sugar.
 Add the eggs and mix well.
 Add the spices and sift the flour and baking powder into the bowl.
 Knead everything with your hands and form into a ball.
 Refrigerate overnight.

 The Dutch Protestant settlers brought the tradition of Sinterklaas with them to New Amsterdam (modern day New York) in the 17th century.
 The Dutch still celebrated the feast of Saint Nicholas, but at that time it was separate from Christmas.
-When Clement Clark Moore published his Twas the Night Before Christmas in 1822, the Santa Clause we now know was born and in 1931 Coca Cola gave him a face, although there are several older references to gift-giving Samaritans from Europe on which today's Santa is thought to be based.
+When Clement Clark Moore published his Twas the Night Before Christmas in 1822 the Santa Clause we now know was born and in 1931 Coca Cola gave him a face, although there are several older references to gift-giving Samaritans from Europe on which today's Santa is thought to be based.